gavinhaggis/guinness-price-tracker/README.md

 A community-driven map for tracking the price of a pint of Guinness in pubs across Finland.
 Submit prices, explore the map, and find the best value stout near you.

+Inspired massively by the wonderful [Guinndex](https://guinndex.ai/).
+Same idea, but worse and Finnish 🇫🇮

 ---

 ## 🗺️ Live Site